GoogleChrome/developer.chrome.com/site/en/blog/default-offline/index.md

 ---
 title: Basic offline page for web apps on Chrome Android
 description: >
-  For installed web apps on Android that do not have their own offline experience,  starting on Chrome 109, the browser will automatically generate a default page to indicate that the app is currently offline.
+  From Chrome 109, the browser will automatically generate a default page to indicate that the app is currently offline when an installed web app on Android does not have its own offline experience.
 layout: 'layouts/blog-post.njk'
 date: 2023-01-19
 authors: